AnMedJacome/ProyectoDAWMP1/README.md

 * CSS z-index property.
 (2022).
 Retrieved 28 May 2022, from https://www.w3schools.com/cssref/pr_pos_z-index.asp
 * CSS Layout - The position Property.
 (2022).
 Retrieved 28 May 2022, from https://www.w3schools.com/css/css_positioning.asp#:~:text=An%20element%20with%20position%3A%20relative,gap%20left%20by%20the%20element.
 * CSS Grid Layout.
 (2022).
 Retrieved 28 May 2022, from https://www.w3schools.com/css/css_grid.asp
+* How To Create a Responsive Text.
+(2022).
+Retrieved 28 May 2022, from https://www.w3schools.com/howto/howto_css_responsive_text.asp
+* HTML button tag.
+(2022).
+Retrieved 28 May 2022, from https://www.w3schools.com/tags/tag_button.asp